lenesk/sokolova.dk/a1-danish-online.md

 * You will learn Danish numbers, alphabet, and how to talk about times and dates.

-* By the end of the course, you will be able to make simple everyday conversations about family, studies, accommodation, work, leisure activities, plans, and weekends; sickness and holidays as well as shopping.
+* By the end of the course, you will be able to make simple everyday conversations about your background, family, studies, accommodation, work, leisure activities, plans, and weekends; sickness and holidays as well as shopping.

 * Grammatical issues include grammatical forms of nouns and adjectives, personal and possessive pronouns, word order in main clauses; three main verb tenses; primary meanings of modal verbs.